truecharts/website/src/content/docs/blog/2023-05-01-updates-recontinued.md

 2. PostgreSQL breaking on reboot

-We've seen some edgecases where the new database backend breaks after a reboot.
+We've seen some edge cases where the new database backend breaks after a reboot.
 Often after the STOP button was used, though we cannot trace the issue down back to the use of the stop button itself.
 These issues are reported to the folks over at CNPG and we've also thrown them an email to discuss whether we can fund them to fix these issues.

 3. hostNetworking changes